marcus-hugo/coffee-shop/README.md

-# Landing page for a fictional cleaning service
+# Landing page for a fictional coffee shop

 ## Highlights